Tidal Wetlands Permit Program

 Regulation is based on the Tidal Wetlands Land Use Regulations (6NYCRR Part 661).
 The wetland categories used in these regulations are identified by the presence of a tide and the types of vegetation present.
 The categories of wetlands and the restrictions placed on activities in and around them are defined in detail in Part 661.

-For further information concerning mapping of tidal wetlands visit the Bureau of Marine resources webpage on Tidal Wetland Mapping.
+For further information concerning mapping of tidal wetlands visit the Division of Marine Resources webpage on Tidal Wetland Mapping.

 More about Tidal Wetlands Permit Program: